GlassMountains Trip Reports

 Linda and I spent several weeks in March of 2014 visiting Arizona for bicycling and hiking.
 This was our third Spring visiting Arizona and we were curious to see locations we had not previously visited.
 I enjoyed hiking several Arizona “prominence peaks”: Mount Ord, Pinal Peak, Mount Graham, and Chiricahua Peak.
 The only significant snow I encountered was on Mount Graham, and it was manageable.
 The weather was ideal for hiking and enjoying the scenery.

-The next day we drove to a locked gate and hiked up Mount Ord just off Highway 87, a 2000 foot prominence peak in the Mazatzal Mountains.
-The weather on the summit was light and intermittent hail turning to drizzle with thunder in distance, but it was a pleasant hike with good views of the mountains and valleys south of Payson.
-We then visited Fountain Hills, near Mesa.
+On March 14 we drove south from Payson on AZ Hwy 87, turned east off the highway, and followed a gravel road to a locked gate.
+From the gate we hiked to the summit of Mount Ord, a 2000 foot prominence peak in the Mazatzal Mountains.
+The weather on the summit was light and intermittent hail turning to drizzle with thunder in the distance.
+But the hike was pleasant with good views of the mountains and valleys south of Payson.
+After returning to the highway we visited Fountain Hills, near Mesa.

 Filed Under: Bicycling, Hiking Tagged With: Arizona, Chiricahua Mountains, Chiricahua Peak, Mazatzal Mountains, Mount Graham, Pinal Mountains, Pinal Peak, Pinaleno Mountains